 “We looked at various providers, however, liked the style of NFER Tests.
 Being similar to the national tests, we thought they would be good preparation for the children.
 We have also worked with NFER before on a research project and know that the organisation does an awful lot on evidence-based education.
 We were therefore confident in the reliability of the tests.”

-Allendale Primary began administering NFER assessments in the autumn term to provide a baseline measure of attainment and to identify areas to concentrate on going forward.
+Allendale Primary began administering NFER assessments in the autumn term to provide a reference point for measuring ongoing attainment and to identify areas to concentrate on going forward.
 These were followed by tests in the spring to assess pupil progress and evaluate whether the strategies implemented as a result of the autumn tests had been successful.
 In addition to a rise in attainment levels, the results revealed some other telling insights.

 “As well as giving us an individual attainment and progress measure for each child, the tests highlighted strengths and weaknesses which we used for lesson planning.
 They also provided a really good indication as to which children were struggling with things like timing and accessing assessment content.
 For example, we noticed that certain children that are very good with maths weren’t demonstrating their ability because they are not the strongest readers.
 The tests therefore provided a good evidence base to show which children might need further support or extra time which is important to identify ahead of the national tests.
 It’s also been really beneficial from an organisational point of view, enabling us to alter our groupings in class to provide differentiated work, push the children who are performing better and provide further support for those that aren’t.”

 According to Mrs Hawkins, the data has been valuable outside the context of the classroom too.
 She describes how the assessments have helped her in her role as leader of the school, particularly when engaging with stakeholders.